Huangzhw0221/812-research-group/content/authors/顾宇锋/_index.md

     url: 'https://cise.ecust.edu.cn/7684/list.htm'

 # Short bio (displayed in user profile at end of posts)
-bio: A master student of this laboratory, research interests include Artificial Intelligence, Text Image Processing and Image Super-resolution.
+bio: A Master student of this laboratory, research interests include Artificial Intelligence, Embedded Software Development and Deep Learning.
 interests:
   - Artificial Intelligence
-  - Text Image Processing
+  - Embedded Software Development
-  - Image Super-resolution
+  - Deep Learning

 education:
   courses:
     - course: Master of Engineering
       institution: East China University of Science and Technology
+      year: 2027
+    - course: Bachelor of Engineering
+      institution: Shenzhen University
       year: 2024
-    - course: Bachelor of Engineering
-      institution: East China University of Science and Technology
-      year: 2021

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
-# Link to a PDF of your resume/CV from the About widget.
 social:
   - icon: envelope
     icon_pack: fas
-    link: 'mailto:sq15052502008@126.com'
+    link: 'mailto:1711156510@qq.com'

+# Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'sq15052502008@126.com'
+email: '1711156510@qq.com'

 user_groups:
-  - Grad Students
+  - Master Students

-enrollment_year: 2021
+enrollment_year: 2024
 ---

+Yufeng Gu, born in Jiaxing, Zhejiang Province.
+He graduated from Shenzhen University, majoring in Automation.
+Currently, he is pursuing his graduate degree in East China University of Science and Technology.

-Qin Shi is a Master Student of artificial intelligence at the laboratory.
-Her research interests include Artificial Intelligence, Text Image Processing and Image Super-resolution.
+His research interests include Deep Learning, Artificial Intelligence, and Embedded Software Development.

-She is a great student with 3 SCI articles and 1 patent.
-She has a good few hobbies including reading and listening to music.